bmaunde/guidelines/Guidelines/REST API Guidelines.md

 ##### 5xx - Server Error

- 1. 500 - Server Error - this should be used to indicate that an unexpected error has occured while performing the requested action
+ 1. 500 - Server Error - this should be used to indicate that an unexpected error has occurred while performing the requested action
- 2. 501 - Not Implemented - this should be used to indicate that the desired action is not yet implemented or functioanal
+ 2. 501 - Not Implemented - this should be used to indicate that the desired action is not yet implemented or functional
  3. 503 - Service Unavailable - this should be used to indicate that the server could not process the requested action at the time of request.
 This could be provided as a response when server's capacity to handle additional request is not available
  4. 504 - Gateway Timeout - this can be used to indicate that a timeout occured when communicating to an upstream service